Bowman-42/ats_exercise/README.md

 ## Comments
 I enjoyed the exercise, I had not implemented Event Sourcing before, so had to spend some time to read.
 I left comments a few places.
+I considered using https://github.com/RailsEventStore/rails_event_store, didn't because that looked like overkill for this exercise and implementing it myself resulted in more learning